ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 to classify terrain into traversable ground and obstacles for intelligent outdoor navigation in non-planar environments, creating smarter and safer costmaps.

-The Ground Consistency layer uses local terrain-relative obstacle and ground height reasoning based on ground segmentation rather than fixed global thresholds.
-This enables reliable navigation on slopes, under overhangs like bridges, through tunnels, and across uneven environments where traditional costmaps would struggle.

 .. image:: images/Navigation2_with_Ground_Consistency/ground_consistency_layer.gif
    :alt: Ground Consistency Layer Demo